Elm-Leaved Goldenrod

 Aster family (Asteraceae)

-Cultivation: The preference is light shade to partial sun, moist to slightly dry conditions, and a soil that is loamy or slightly rocky.
+Cultivation: The preference is light shade to partial sun, moist to slightly dry conditions, and soil containing loam, sandy loam, glacial till, or some rocky material.
+This goldenrod readily adapts to cultivation and it should be planted in gardens more often.

-Range & Habitat: Elm-Leaved Goldenrod is a common plant that has been observed in nearly all counties of Illinois.
-Among woodland goldenrods, it is the most common species in the state.
-Habitats include mesic to slightly dry deciduous woodlands, woodland edges, thinly wooded bluffs, limestone glades, shady banks of rivers, and thickets.
-This species can spread to edges of lawns underneath trees from adjacent woodland areas.
+Range & Habitat: The native Elm-Leaved Goldenrod is a common plant that has been observed in nearly all counties of Illinois (see Distribution Map).
+Among woodland goldenrods (Solidago spp.), it is the most common species in the state.
+Habitats include mesic to upland woodlands, woodland edges, thinly wooded bluffs, edges of limestone glades, partially shaded banks of rivers, and thickets.
+This goldenrod can spread to edges of lawns in semi-shaded areas from adjacent woodlands.
+It is found in both higher quality and degraded habitats.
+Wildfires and other kinds of disturbance are beneficial if they reduce excessive shade from overhead canopy trees and competing shrubs.

 Photographic Location: At the edge of a wooded area in Crystal Lake Park, Urbana, Illinois.